ENGL2200 Jane Austen and her Legacy

 - Students are able to (1) acquire an informed understanding of the cultural history of the Regency period in England and how it stimulated Austen's writing; (2) comprehend the genres and aesthetic concepts informing Austen's fiction such as Gothic, realism, sentiment and sensibility, comedy of manners, parody and burlesque, and the Bildungsroman; (3) understand Austen's innovative deployment of an array of narrative techniques; (4) be aware of the importance of informing and challenging their independent analyses and ideas with discriminating reading of the imaginative, critical and theoretical literature which the unit recommends; (5) develop a critical interpretation of Austen's textual negotiation of influential discourses and ideologies on gender, race, class, imperialism and aesthetics; (6) express original arguments, develop appropriate research methodologies, and articulate approaches and findings, coherently and logically in oral and written formats; (7) apply, knowingly and appropriately, highly developed skills of textual analysis, critical reasoning, interpretation and research; and (8) apply developed skills in independent enquiry-based research, leading towards an informed understanding of, and ethical sensitivity towards, our diverse and globalised world in the context of advanced further studies and/or future career paths.

-- Typically this unit is assessed in the following ways: (1) essay; (2) project; and (3) participation.
+- Indicative assessments in this unit are as follows: (1) essay; (2) project; and (3) participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.